dmhacker/metaleet/CONTRIBUTING.md

 1. Determine what data structures and/or functions are missing from metaleet's API.
 2. Create a file encapsulating your additions in the **include/** directory.
 It should be header-only.
 3. Open a PR so that it can be reviewed before merging to master.
-4. Inside the PR, add a sufficient description explaining why this is a necessary addition to the API.
+4. Inside the PR, add a note explaining why this is a necessary addition to the API.

 ## API Improvement Process

 1. Find the API header file in **include/** that you wish to amend.
 2. Edit the file and add your changes.
 3. Open a PR so that it can be reviewed before merging to master.
-4. Inside the PR, add a sufficient description explaining why this is a necessary modification to the API.
+4. Inside the PR, add a note explaining why this is a necessary modification to the API.

 ## Code Standards